GluuFederation/docs-casa-prod/docs/source/administration/2fa-basics.md

 - HOTP/TOTP
 - OTP sent by SMS with the Twilio service

-## Resetting a user's preferred method
+## Resetting a user's 2FA availability

 In the event a user loses access to his account, admins can revert the user's authentication method to "password only" by following the steps shown in the [troubleshooting guide](./faq.md).